plwtx/plwtx/README.md

-### \Web developer specializing in front end.
+### Web Developer | UI / UX Designer | FOSS Advocate & contributor.
-You can call me Len or Pluwia*.
+Hej ! you can call me Len or Pluwia*.
 Besides coding I like vexillology, philosophy, linguistics and art.
 Used to draw **([@plwtx](https://www.instagram.com/plwtx/))** but at present I moslty code :>

 ### Tech stack: